ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-iverson-bracket.md

 date: 2018-08-27
 tags: math computer-science
 ---
-The Iverson bracket is a notation that equals $1$ if a given proposition $P$ is true and $0$ if it's false.
+The Iverson bracket, denoted $[P]$, is a function that evaluates to $1$ if the given proposition $P$ is true and $0$ if it's false.
 That is to say:

 $$[P]={\begin{cases}1&{P}\\0&{\neg P}\end{cases}}$$

-The Iverson bracket can also be used with propositional functions:
+The Iverson bracket can also be used with predicates:

 $$[P(x)]={\begin{cases}1&{P(x)}\\0&{\neg P(x)}\end{cases}}$$

-Below I will attempt to formally define the propositional case and propositional function cases separately.
+Below I will attempt to formally define the propositional case and predicate cases separately.

 <!--more-->